UsabilityEngineering/ux-portfolio-Rguzman41/README.md

 # UX Portfolio

 My name is Ricardo Guzman.
-My major is Computer Science and my goals is to expand my knowledge and gain opportunities.
+My major is Computer Science and my goals is to expand my knowledge and opportunities for my future.

 ## UX Team Project